- Email me

 Dystopias, Nineteen-Eighty-Four and Fahrenheit 451 are among the books and topics tackled in Nail Your Novel: Bring Characters to Life.
 Out now in all formats, including (ahem) combustible.

-A Game of Thrones, A Princess of Mars, authors, back story, backstory, blank sheet of paper, deepen your story, dystopia, dystopias, Edgar Rice-Burroughs, entertainment, ER, ER TV series, Fahrenheit 451, fiction, George Orwell, George RR Martin, having ideas, how to write a book, how to write a dystopia, how to write a novel, Jack Vance, John Carter, John Carter of Mars, Lyonesse, Mario Puzo, Michael Corleone, My Memories of a Future Life, Nineteen Eighty-Four, ordinary day, pieces of history, Plot, polishing, prequels, publishing, Ray Bradbury, Roz Morris, story doesn, The Godfather, Vito Corleone, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart
+A Game of Thrones, A Princess of Mars, authors, back story, backstory, blank sheet of paper, deepen your story, dystopia, dystopias, Edgar Rice-Burroughs, ER, ER TV series, Fahrenheit 451, fiction, George Orwell, George RR Martin, having ideas, how to write a book, how to write a dystopia, how to write a novel, Jack Vance, John Carter, John Carter of Mars, Lyonesse, Mario Puzo, Michael Corleone, My Memories of a Future Life, Nineteen Eighty-Four, ordinary day, pieces of history, Plot, polishing, prequels, publishing, Ray Bradbury, Roz Morris, story doesn, The Godfather, Vito Corleone, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart

 I’ve had this question from Kate Calcutt.